wer340/python-angelayu/day-16/readme.md

-by splitting up this a `big complex task` into `seprate modules` then we can all work on this acar simultaneously **massivly optimize  and  make quicker** plus on top of that aa lot of these ✅modules are `reusable` beacuse we have taken out these individual chunks of code and modularized  using **object oriented programming** ✔a larger task into that smaller pieces  aand each of those pieces can be worked on by seprate team sepraate people and also each of those pieces becom reusable if we need the same functionality resturant  have many worker  we was understanding is to be big resturant but  have a few worker means mini resturaant
+by splitting up this a `big complex task` into `seprate modules` then we can all work on this acar simultaneously **massivly optimize  and  make quicker** plus on top of that aa lot of these ✅modules are `reusable` beacuse we have taken out these individual chunks of code and modularized  using **Object-oriented programming** ✔a larger task into that smaller pieces  aand each of those pieces can be worked on by seprate team sepraate people and also each of those pieces becom reusable if we need the same functionality resturant  have many worker  we was understanding is to be big resturant but  have a few worker means mini resturaant